zeh/key-action-binder/README.md

 		if (playerIsOnGround && binder.action("jump").activated) {
 			// (...code for performing jump...)

-			// Consume the action, so the player has to press jump again to perform another jump (rather than keep it pressed) binder.action("jump").consume();
+			// Make sure the player has to release and press jump again to perform another jump binder.action("jump").consume();
 		}
 	}